You found our list of signs of a good manager.

 Awesome bosses make the workplace welcoming for all employees without making any team members feel awkward.

-Here are some ideas for team building virtually.
+Here are some ideas for team building virtually and a list of employee experience books.

 14. Follows up